GGyll/fifty-advanced-python-concepts/README.md

 ## Why This List?
 I've done over 25 interviews for senior Python developer positions, some with compensation up to $200k.
 During these interviews, I noticed that most Python prep materials cover only the basics—leaving candidates unprepared for the deeper technical questions that truly matter at the senior level.

 This repository is a result of my experience.
-Learning these concepts has personally helped me land job offers paying up to $10k/month.
+Learning these concepts (especially asyncio and concurrency/paralellism) has personally helped me land job offers paying up to $10k/month.

 ## What You'll Find Here
 - Code examples illustrating each concept